LingChongGold/Capstone/README.md

 Gathered data was split into 6 csv files, and they contain past purchases of customers and product details.
 Source of the data can be found at [Kaggle](https://www.kaggle.com/c/instacart-market-basket-analysis).

-### Data Analysis
+## Data Analysis

-From our detailed data analysis, we concluded and recommended the following:<br><br>
+Findings and recommendations from our data analysis as follow:<br><br>
 __Top Product Category__<br>
-Perishables, Organic and Fruits are the top sellers for the organisation.
-This makes sense as due to their shorter shelf live, they needs to be replenished more often.
+- Perishables, Organic and Fruits are the top sellers for the organisation.
+- This makes sense as due to their shorter shelf live, they needs to be replenished more often.

 __Order Size and Reorder Rate__<br>
-Most clients purchase between 3 to 10 products in a single order.
-The first 10 products added to cart are more likely to be reordered again and the quantity of products sold is highly influenced by their re-order rate.
+- Most clients purchase between 3 to 10 products in a single order.
+- The first 10 products added to cart are more likely to be reordered again
+- Quantity of products sold is highly influenced by their re-order rate.

 __Strategic Time for Campaigns and Flash Deals__<br>
-Mondays between 9AM to 11AM and Sundays between 9AM to 5PM are peak period when most orders are made, these are the best time for marketing campaigns or flash deals as we will have maximum outreach.
+- Mondays between 9AM to 11AM and Sundays between 9AM to 5PM are peak period when most orders are made
+- These are the best time for marketing campaigns or flash deals as we will have maximum outreach.

-There are no orders coming in between 1AM to 5AM, these are the best time for system maintenance or upgrading.
+- There are no orders coming in between 1AM to 5AM, these are good time for system maintenance or upgrading.

 __Strategic Push Notification__<br>
-Most of the customers performs weekly or monthly grocery shopping, we can schedule our push notification strategically to encourage purchases.
+- Most of the customers performs weekly or monthly grocery shopping
+- Push notification can be strategically scheduled to encourage purchases.

 __Customer Retention__<br>
-It is noticed that the organisation have a small group of loyal customer who had made 99 purchased, however it is also noticed that the organisation is not able to retain the customers effectively.<br><br>
+- It is noticed that the organisation have a small group of loyal customer who had made 99 purchased
+- However it is also noticed that the organisation is not able to retain the customers effectively
-The organisation can look into ways to increase customer retention or look into what could have caused the customers to churn.
-The organisation can do so by finding out what was done well from the group of loyal customers and reach out to new customers after their fourth order to gather feedback and let the customer's voices be heard.
+- The organisation can look into ways to increase customer retention or look into what could have caused the customers to churn.
+- The organisation can do so by finding out what was done well from the group of loyal customers and reach out to new customers after their fourth order to gather feedback and let the customer's voices be heard.

-### Customer Segmentation
+## Customer Segmentation

 Customers are segmented into 3 different groups based on the sub-category of products they purchase.